lexybeney/sparegrub-backend/README.md

 - Self-built authorisation system and token generation
 - RESTful API
 - Password hashing using sha256
-- Connected to a hosted MySQL server
+- Connected to a MySQL server
 - Third party integration to send emails on signup and checkout
 - Prepared statements to prevent against SQL injection